 Support for EU students

-We are working with Universities UK, the British Council and the UK Government to make sure you have the best experience possible.
+We are working with Universities UK, the UK Council for International Student Affairs (UKCISA), the British Council and the UK Government to make sure you have the best experience possible.

-Contact the Student Funding Team if you have any questions about funding or loans.
+Contact our Student Funding Team if you have any questions about funding or loans:

 Student Funding Team